 Graduates of this concentration are also competitive for admission into doctoral programs in counseling psychology, counselor education, and other mental health fields as long as they design their coursework and experiences during the program with this focus in mind.
 Students choosing to further their research knowledge and skills to better prepare for advanced degree programs often complete a master’s thesis or complete research with a faculty advisor.

 Interested in enrolling in this program?
 Learn more about the application process, and find out how to apply.

 Master of Arts (MA)

 Master of Education (MEd)

-To accommodate working professionals, the Counseling program offers courses that meet on weeknights or on Saturdays at DePaul's Lincoln Park campus, online, or a hybrid online and on-campus format.
+To accommodate working professionals, the Counseling program offers courses that meet on weeknights and/or on Saturdays at DePaul's Lincoln Park campus.
+Courses are offered face-to-face, online, or in a hybrid format.
 The program's schedule is flexible, allowing students to attend full-time or part-time as their professional and personal schedules allow.

-The Counseling master's degree program includes 60 quarter hours of coursework in both Social and Cultural Foundations and Counseling, which generally make up the first two years of the program, followed by a year of professional practice in the field (12 quarter hours.)
+The Counseling master's degree program in Clinical Mental Health includes 90-quarter hours of coursework that should take approximately three years to complete.
+Coursework plus an on-site practicum experience generally make up the first two years of the program, followed by a year of specialty coursework and professional practice in the field.

 Want to learn more?
 For detailed information about program requirements, see the official DePaul University Graduate Catalog.